Clubs and Activities

 The Technology Student Association (TSA) is the organization for middle and high school students who are engaged in science, technology, engineering, and mathematics (STEM).
 Since TSA was chartered in 1978, almost 4,000,000 student members have participated through challenging competitions, leadership opportunities, and community service.

-Yearbook Courtney Rich This is a class that serves as a club.
+Yearbook This is a class that doubles up as a club.
 Students learn photography, news gathering, writing, and editing skills, and use state of the art online software to design a document (Yearbook).

 Leadership Organizations (Induction, Application or Election) Sponsor Description